Subchapter 5. Electrical Safety Orders

 Dead.
 Free from any electrical connection to a source of potential difference and from electrical charges: Not having a potential difference from that of earth.

-De-energized Parts.
-Parts which have been previously energized and are now free from any electrical connection to a source of potential difference and from electrical charges.
+De-energized.
+Free from any electrical connection to a source of potential difference and from electrical charge; not having a potential different from that of the earth.

 Designated Employee.
 A qualified person delegated to perform specific duties under the conditions existing.